ihsn/sdcAppDocs/docs/source/loadprepdata.rst

 		semicolon (;) and tab.

 After setting the options for the data upload, click on the button **Browse** to access the file system in your computer and select the microdata file.
-The file is upload immediately after selection.
+The file is uploaded immediately after selection.
 After loading the file, which may

 ..
 NOTE::